contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Scenario 4 — Offspring theses

-Companies that already used Theme 69 can now structure offspring theses — especially ISS (Theme 118) and ICMS-ST (Theme 1.125), awaiting the STF/STJ ruling.
-A prospective writ of mandamus to suspend enforceability while there is no definitive decision.
+Companies that already used Theme 69 can now structure offspring theses — especially ISS (STF Theme 118, still on trial — tied 5×5, no thesis set).
+The ICMS-ST (STJ Theme 1.125) is already consolidated and modulated to 03/15/2017.
+For ISS, a prospective writ of mandamus suspends enforceability while there is no definitive decision.

 Current risks